 The warm spring this year has seen their numbers explode.
 They are all over the garden, but particularly the berry patch.
 They are massing on the raspberries, eagerly awaiting the ripening fruit.
 They’ll use their proboscis to pierce the raspberries and suck out the juice.
 They’ve already been hard at work on the ripening redcurrants.
 All the early ripening redcurrant fruit was sucked dry, shrivelled and fell to the ground.
 Everywhere I look there are mating beetles, perched bum to bum.

-I have noticed a whole range of plants that harlequin beetles are attracted to
+I have noticed a whole range of plants that harlequin bugs are attracted to

 I’ve observed plenty of mating beetles congregating on silverbeet and chard.
 Rhubarb is another plant they take up residence in.